 Thoughts on an Accessibility “Get Well” Plan

-Have you wondered how to anchor accessibility in an engineering team, one that isn’t yet producing accessible sites or apps?
+Have you ever wondered how to anchor accessibility in an engineering team, one that isn’t yet producing accessible sites or apps?

 The other week, I met with another LivePerson engineering lead on these questions, and later sat down to document options to start with.
 Here they are, for further refinement and discussion.